R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/01-kanban-engine.md

 ```

 This checks three things simultaneously:
-1. **Role** — Does the user's role have permission for this transition?
+1. **Role**.
+Does the user's role have permission for this transition?
-2. **Step** — Is this transition valid from the current stage?
+2. **Step**.
+Is this transition valid from the current stage?
-3. **Data** — Are all required fields populated for the target stage?
+3. **Data**.
+Are all required fields populated for the target stage?

 If any check fails, the transition is blocked with a specific error message.